gruppe-i-co-design/paper/paper.md

 ![Schematic of elaborated design for linear cell sort](figures/linear-cell-sort/schematic.png){#fig:linear-cell-schematic width=95%}

+As we can see from the figure above, the size of the mega-mux turned out to be quite large, as a result of us having to use std_logic to make it work with generics.

 ![Waveform diagram for linear cell sort](figures/linear-cell-sort/waveform.png){#fig:linear-cell-waveform width=95%}

-As we can se the size of the mega-mux turned out to be quite large as a result of us having to use std_logic to make the files work with generic.
-(altså bare si at den ble så stor fordi vi måtte bruke std_logic for å få den til å funke med generics)

 ### Software implementation